JessicaSilva0/JessicaSilva0/README.md

 - 🏠 I'm from Brazil 🇧🇷
 - 📍 Living in Porto, Portugal 🇵🇹
 - 👩‍💻 Working at Kuehne+Nagel as a Quality Assurance Engineer 👩‍💼
-- 💻 A geek girl who loves a lot code, quality and test engineering 🕵️‍♀️🐞
+- 💻 A geek who loves a lot code, quality and test engineering 🕵️‍♀️🐞
 - 👩‍❤️‍👩 I'm a proud girl 🏳️‍🌈
 - ♉  May,11.
-Taurus girl 🍟	🍕 🍣
+Taurus 🍟	🍕 🍣
 - 📿 I'm a very mystical person, connected with energy, incense, buddism and meditation 🧿